 When Pontus Noren and James Monico, co-founders of Cloud Reach, established their cloud services business, they got advice from one of the founders of Google who suggested they should create a fun place to work.

 That advice certainly paid off.
-Cloud Reach - which has 65 staff - has been voted the number one best small business to work for in the 2013 Sunday Times Best Companies awards.
+Cloud Reach - which has 65 staff - was voted the number one best small business to work for in the 2013 Sunday Times Best Companies awards.

 "People come to work for a company, not for a salary only," says Pontus.
 "They are looking for a place to work where they are happy, fulfilled, part of something exciting, and where people care."